Loknong/Not-Jukkapan/README.md

 ## About Me

-I’m transitioning into the field of **Full Stack Development** after working at a mid-level capacity in **Automation Engineering**.
-While my experience in industrial automation may differ from web development, it has given me valuable skills in problem-solving, logical thinking, and system integration that I’m now applying to programming and software development.
-I’m passionate about learning new technologies and am actively seeking opportunities to start my career as a **Frontend** or **Full Stack Developer**, where I can continue to grow and contribute meaningfully.
+I am a mid-level **Automation Engineer** with a strong interest in **web development**.
+Over the years, while working in the automation field, I found myself increasingly drawn to programming, especially when working on web-related projects.
+I enjoy the challenge of learning new technologies and aspire to transition into web development, where I can apply my skills in **problem-solving** and **logical thinking** to build scalable applications.
+Though I am not yet a professional in web development, I am committed to improving my skills and making this career shift.

 - **🔭 Exploring:** Advanced concepts in **React**, **Node.js**, and **TypeScript** as I build my web development skill set.
 - **🌱 Continuously learning:** Web development best practices, modern frameworks, and how to design scalable systems.